zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``consumerName``

-       | string
+       .. type:: string
+          :required: false

-     - Optional - Beneficiary name of the account holder.
+     - Beneficiary name of the account holder.
 Only available if one-off payments are enabled on your account.
 Will pre-fill the beneficiary name in the checkout screen if present.

    * - | ``consumerAccount``

-       | string
+       .. type:: string
+          :required: false

-     - Optional - IBAN of the account holder.
+     - IBAN of the account holder.
 Only available if one-off payments are enabled on your account.
 Will pre-fill the IBAN in the checkout screen if present.

 Mollie Connect/OAuth parameters